chebfun/chebsite/docs/functions/domain/polyfit.md

 ---
-title: """polyfit"""
+title: "polyfit"
 layout: function-reference-item
-class_name: """domain"""
+class_name: "domain"
-function_name: """polyfit"""
+function_name: "polyfit"
-snippet: """Polyfit discrete data and return a CHEBFUN object."""
+snippet: "Polyfit discrete data and return a CHEBFUN object."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- POLYFIT   Polyfit discrete data and return a CHEBFUN object.
+<pre class="help-text"> POLYFIT   Polyfit discrete data and return a CHEBFUN object.
     F = POLYFIT(X, Y, N, D), where D is a DOMAIN object, returns a CHEBFUN F on the domain D([1, end]) which corresponds to the polynomial of degree N that fits the data (X, Y) in the least-squares sense.
 X should be a real-valued